kevinrobinson/image-search-experiment/README.md

 # youtube-classifier-experiment

 A React project for experimenting with YouTube.
-Uses services-edu to search YouTube.
+Uses https://github.com/kevinrobinson/services-edu to search YouTube.

 ## Getting started